Gizmotronn/unityballs/README.md

 July 18: I downloaded a sprite from the Unity Asset store July 19: I resized the playboard, the pick up objects and the asteroids because the spaceship sprite is much bigger than the player
 July 23: I added a new move function to the spaceship, which previously could not move.
 I also added a script so that the scoring would work for the spaceship, which is a separate gameObject to the player (which is disabled).

+### Type of software license
+Public domain - Asteroid Dodgers will be open-source, which means that it will be free and anyone can access and edit the code, like wordpress.org.
+I want people to be able to add to my game.